matrix-org/matrix.org/jekyll/_posts/guides/2018-05-24-privacy_notice.md

 # 3. Making a Complaint

 We try to meet the highest standards when collecting and using personal information.
 For this reason, we take any complaints we receive about this very seriously.
-We encourage people to bring it to our attention if they think that our collection or use of information is unfair, misleading or inappropriate.
+We encourage people to bring it to our attention at [support@matrix.org](mailto:support@matrix.org) if they think that our collection or use of information is unfair, misleading or inappropriate.
 We would also welcome any suggestions for improving our procedures.

 If you want to make a complaint about the way we have processed your personal information to the supervisory authority, you can contact the ICO (the statutory body which oversees data protection law) at [https://www.ico.org.uk/concerns](https://www.ico.org.uk/concerns).